WICG/idle-detection/README.md

 # User Idle Detection

-A proposal for a user idle detection and notification API for the web
+This is a proposal to give developers the ability to be notified when users go idle (e.g. they don’t interact with the keyboard/mouse/screen, when a screensaver kicks in and/or when the screen gets locked) past a certain time limit, even beyond their content area (e.g. when users move to a different window/tab).

-* This _is_ about detecting when the user is away from the keyboard or the screen is locked.
+Native applications / extensions (e.g. [Chrome apps](https://developer.chrome.com/apps/idle), [Android apps](https://stackoverflow.com/questions/8317331/detecting-when-screen-is-locked), [Firefox extensions](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/idle), [Edge extensions](https://github.com/MicrosoftDocs/edge-developer/blob/master/microsoft-edge/extensions/api-support/supported-apis.md#idle)) use idle detection to notify other users (e.g. chat apps letting other users know that the user isn’t active), to show timely alerts (e.g. "welcome back" when a user goes idle and restarts their task) or to pause media (e.g. to save bandwidth when the user is idle).

-* This is _not_ about asynchronously scheduling work when the system is idle.
-See [requestIdleCallback](https://www.w3.org/TR/requestidlecallback/) for that one.
+This is _not_ to be confused about asynchronously scheduling work when the **system** is idle (see [requestIdleCallback](https://www.w3.org/TR/requestidlecallback/)).

 The API should provide a means to _detect_ the user's idle status (active, idle, locked), and a power-efficient way to be _notified_ of changes to the status without polling from script.